Apr 8, 2020

-By: Ronald Appleby, QC, A. Lorne Greenspoon, Michael Gasch, David Schlesinger, Errol Tenenbaum, Faye Kravetz, Heela Walker, Jennifer Lynch and Amanda Laren Feigen
+By: Ronald Appleby, KC, A. Lorne Greenspoon, Michael Gasch, David Schlesinger, Errol Tenenbaum, Faye Kravetz, Heela Walker, Jennifer Lynch and Amanda Laren Feigen

 On April 7, 2020, the Ministry of the Attorney General announced an emergency order under the Emergency Management and Civil Protection Act, allowing for the witnessing of Wills and Powers of Attorney through the use of real time audio-video conferencing technology, provided that at least 1 of the 2 witnesses to the document is the licensed Ontario lawyer who drafted the document.
 Prior to yesterday's announcement, an individual wishing to validly sign a Will or Power of Attorney in Ontario would have only been able to do so in the physical presence of 2 witnesses in order to meet the strict witnessing rules required by the Succession Law Reform Act of Ontario.
 During the Covid-19 pandemic, this requirement would expose all 3 individuals to risk, assuming they were even willing to meet.

 Although only temporary, during these stressful times the change is a welcome and necessary one, as it enables individuals wishing to sign Wills or Powers of Attorney for Property (financial) or Personal Care (health) and their drafting lawyers the ability to do so while maintaining social distancing and self-isolation protocols.
 These emergency measures will expire at the cessation of the declared emergency under the Emergency Management and Civil Protection Act, following which the standard rules will again apply.